Algorithmic Shadow Spectroscopy: Shadow spectroscopy

-We build analytical models in \cref{app:shot_noise} to understand how statistical shot noise due to finite circuit repetition is suppressed as we increase the number of observables: We find that the signal-to-noise ratio of a peak grows as $\propto \ttot \nshot \overline{I^2} \sqrt{\nobs}$ where the average intensity $\overline{I^2} := \tfrac{1}{\nobs} \sum_{i=1}^{\nobs} I_i^2$ is increased by a factor $\sqrt{\nobs}$ as we increase the number of observables.
-We can contrast this with a naive approach whereby one would pick a Pauli observable randomly and estimate its signal (randomly pick a row of $\dmat$); by computing its spectrum one would obtain a peak intensity on average $ \ttot \nshot \overline{I^2} $.
+We build analytical models in \cref{app:shot_noise} to understand how statistical shot noise due to finite circuit repetition, using $\nshot$ shots, is suppressed as we increase the number of observables: We find that the signal-to-noise ratio of a peak is proportional to $\propto \ttot \nshot \overline{I^2} \sqrt{\nobs}$ where $\overline{I^2} := \tfrac{1}{\nobs} \sum_{i=1}^{\nobs} I_i^2$ is the average intensity in the group of $\nobs$ observables. \cref{fig:fig1} (right) nicely illustrates that if we decrease the number of shots from $100$ to $10$ per timestep but proportionally increase the number of timesteps, the spectrum is qualitatively unchanged since the product $\ttot \nshot $ in the above expression for the signal-to-noise ratio is unchanged.

-We expect the actual value of the average intensity $\overline{I^2}$ depends strongly on the system, however, in all practical examples we find it is sufficiently large, e.g., $\overline{I^2} > 0.05$.
-Furthermore, with our pre-screening step we can even select the most intense set of observables thereby maximising the signal-to-noise ratio.
+We can contrast this with a naive approach whereby one Pauli observable is picked randomly and we estimate its signal (i.e. randomly pick a single row of $\dmat$); by computing its spectrum one would obtain a peak intensity on average $ \ttot \nshot \overline{I^2} $.
+Thus, shadow spectroscopy boosts the signal intensity by a factor $\sqrt{\nobs}$.
+For example, we estimate that post-processing $\nobs = 10^8$ observables can be performed in less than an hour on a desktop PC and boosts the intensity by a factor $10^4$ using only a logarithmic overhead in quantum resources.

+We perform numerical simulation using both Matrix Product State (MPS) simulations (up to 100 qubits) and exact time-evolution (up to 14 qubits) in \cref{app:scaling} and confirm that the performance of our approach indeed improves as we increase the number of qubits.
+The reason is that an increasing system size gives rise to an increasing number of useful observable signals that our post-processing approach can harness -- hence in our MPS simulations we see an improved signal-to-noise ratio at a system of 100 qubits.